marcinjahn/technology-notebook/src/docs/computers/security/cryptography/basic-terms.md

 ## Nonce

 A number attached to the message.
 There shouldn't be two messages with the same nonces.
-It guards agains *replay attacks*.
+It guards against *replay attacks*.

+## Symmetric Encryption

+Examples: AES (128, 192, or 256 bits)

+The bits in the algorithm name refer to the amount of bits in the key.

+AES-128 is commonly used, it provides good enough encryption.

+### Authenticated Symmetric Encryption

+Ciphers generated with AES may be tempered with, and the result of decryption might be invalid.
+That's why we call it *Unauthenticated encryption* - we don't know if the cipher is valid.

+Authenticated encryption is used instead to provide some guarantees about validity of the cipher.
+AES-GCM and ChaCha20-Poly1305 are used most often.

 ## Asymmetric Encryption

+Examples: Diffie-Hellman (DH), RSA

-Calculationg a public key from a private key is simple.
+Calculating a public key from a private key is simple.
 The opposite is computationally infeasible.

 Encrypting some data with a private key is called **signing**.
 Everyone can decrypt it, but they can be sure that it was encrypted by the owner of the private key.
+It helps to establish trust.
+If we trust the signer, then we can trust the content of the message that was signed.

-Encrypting one data with a public key ensures that only an owner of the private key will be able to read it.
+Encrypting some data with a public key ensures that only an owner of the private key will be able to read it.

 The size of data to be encrypted cannot be too big.
-Usually the symmetric key gets encrypted with a public key and then the parties use that symmetric key to encrypt the actual messages.
+Usually, the symmetric key gets encrypted with a public key, and then the parties use that symmetric key to encrypt the actual messages.
 Additionally, symmetric encryption/decryption is much faster than asymmetric operations.